crate/crate-operator/docs/source/configuration.rst

 .. envvar:: IMAGE_PULL_SECRETS

-   A comma separated list of Kubernetes image pull secrets.
+   A comma-separated list of Kubernetes image pull secrets.
 Each Kubernetes resource created by the operator will have all these secrets attached.

    The default value is an empty list.